tjhorneriv/ELK-stack-network/README.md

 ![ELK Stack Network](diagrams/ELK_Stack_Diagram.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the ELK Playbook file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the install-elk.yml file may be used to install only certain pieces of it, such as Filebeat.

 This document contains the following details:
 - Description of the Topology